 - you are emotionally prepared to begin a gradual weight-loss journey after surgery

 - you are prepared to follow your doctor’s advice about making dietary changes

 - you are committed to exercising on a regular basis

 - you agree to take a daily multivitamin for the rest of your life, since you’ll absorb fewer nutrients from food

 - you don’t smoke or are willing to quit smoking at least 4 weeks before surgery

 If you are morbidly obese, haven’t had luck losing weight and keeping it off on your own and are committed to making long-term changes that will benefit your health and lead to weight loss, ask your doctor if weight-loss surgery is right for you.

-- Meet our source: Alexander Abkin, MD, FACS, FASMBS
+- Meet our clinical contributor: Alexander Abkin, MD, FACS, FASMBS

 - To make an appointment with Dr. Abkin, or a doctor near you, call 800-822-8905 or visit our website.